 - If God’s discipline and control over His angels is so lax, what hope does this story give us?

-Since we cannot escape the fact that the sons-in-law were in the crowd demanding to “know” Lot’s visitors (the text makes it amply clear that all the men in town were in the crowd and that the sons-in-law were in town but not in Lot’s house),
+- Since we cannot escape the fact that the sons-in-law were in the crowd demanding to “know” Lot’s visitors, why did the angels warn them and no one else in the crowd?

 Why You Must Immediately Abandon the Popular Interpretation